 - For published contributions, provide complete bibliographic details (including co-authors, title, publisher, journal, volume, date of publication, number of pages, etc.) as they appear in the original publication.

 - For publications in languages other than French or English, provide a translation of the title and the name of the publication.

 5. Supplement and/or Joint or Special Initiative Justifications (if applicable, maximum one page per justification)

 Information on supplements and/or joint or special initiatives is available on SSHRC’s website.

-If you wish to be considered for a supplemental award and/or joint or special initiative, and you meet the eligibility criteria, provide, with your complete application, a maximum one-page justification per supplemental award and joint or special initiative.
+If you wish to be considered for a supplemental award and/or joint or special initiative, and you meet the eligibility criteria, provide, with your complete application, a maximum one-page justification per supplemental award and/or joint or special initiative.

 6. Allowable Inclusions (if applicable, maximum one page)

 SSHRC asks its adjudication committees to take into consideration special circumstances that may have affected candidates’ research, professional career, record of academic or research achievement, or completion of degrees.
-Relevant circumstances might include administrative responsibilities, maternity/parental leave, childrearing, illness, cultural or community responsibilities, socio-economic context, or health-related family responsibilities.
+Relevant circumstances might include administrative responsibilities, maternity/parental leave, child-rearing, illness, disability, cultural or community responsibilities, socio-economic context, or health-related family responsibilities.
 Please specify the dates for any delays or interruptions.

 7. Official Letter to Confirm Part-Time Study and/or Leave of Absence (if applicable, maximum one page)